- Home

 It also analyzes :

-Increasing the visibility of parasport in the broadcast media
+Strengthening the visibility of parasport in the audiovisual media

 Media coverage of parasport helps to increase the visibility of people with disabilities on television, but also to change perceptions of disability.